A selection of pastries and snacks from Shadow Baking

 Advertising

-Our Travel & News Editor, Melissa Woodley, has taste-tested her way around town – and combined her top picks with local recommendations – to bring you this list of the best bakeries in Adelaide right now.
+Our Travel & News Editor, Melissa Woodley, has taste-tested her way around the city – and combined her top picks with local recommendations – to bring you this list of the best bakeries in Adelaide right now.
 Grab a coffee, loosen your belt and start ticking them off.
 You know you want to!

 Editor’s favourite bakeries in Adelaide